loglob/roll/README.md

 # roll
-A simple dice-perentage calculator.
+A simple dice-percentage calculator.
 It can output either a histogram or roll a given dice expression.

 ## Building
 Simply run `make` to build the `roll` executable.
-### Dependencies
-roll depends on libexplain.
-On debian-based systems, libexplain can be installed via `apt install libexplain-dev`.

 ## Usage
 roll implements a simple language that allows for specifying dice expressions.